 Make your title specific and detailed.
-It should clearly state the topic of your proposal and is limited to 81 characters, including spaces between words.
+It should clearly state the topic of your proposal.

-> Abstract (limit to 300 words)
+Abstract (limit to 300 words)

 Succinctly describe the hypothesis to be tested, the specific aims or global objectives of the project and the expected results.